tedneward/Azgaarnoth/Creatures/Horse.md

 >- **Challenge** 1/4
 >___
 >#### Actions
->***Hooves.***.
-Melee Weapon Attack: +5 to hit, reach 5 ft., one target.
+>***Hooves.*** Melee Weapon Attack: +5 to hit, reach 5 ft., one target.
 Hit: 8 (2d4 + 3) bludgeoning damage.
 >

 ---

 ## Warhorse

 ***VARIANT: WARHORSE ARMOR.*** An armored warhorse has an AC based on the type of barding worn.
-The horse’s AC includes its Dexterity modifier, where applicable.
-Barding doesn’t alter the horse’s challenge rating.
+The horse's AC includes its Dexterity modifier, where applicable.
+Barding doesn't alter the horse's challenge rating.

 AC | Barding
 -- | --------